andreas-ka/mechanico/README.md

 ### Audio ###

 Added thock-keyboard.mp3 to be played at the landing page, did so it dosent start automatic and default is muted, user have to engage to play it.

+### Deploy ###

+Website is made with gitpod and then git commit and git push to my repository on github.
+There you can click on your repository in mind and press settings, from there to left you have a navigation menu where you can click on Pages, from there you can deploy your website.
 _________________________________________________________________________________________________
 ## Credits ##